denten-books/plain-text/5-chapter.md

 [@kellett_does_2003, 458].
 "Emotional attachment to objects are commonplace" [@kellett_does_2003, 458]

-[^ln4-recursive]: See also @breuer_paradox_1993, 559-580.

-[^ln4-boring]: I suspect both would make for far more boring plays than the original.

-[^ln4-dupont]: All materials in this section come from an online archive of sound recording advertisements curated by the Museum of Magnetic Sound Recording [@museum_of_magnetic_sound_recording_time_2013].

 ### 5.3 Freedom of Information

-"Mental climate of collecting"
 "To a book collector, you see, the true freedom of all books is somewhere on his shelves" [@benjamin_unpacking_1968, 64].

-"The phenomenon of collecting [books] loses its meaning as it loses its personal owner" [@benjamin_unpacking_1968, 67].
-"Ownership is the most intimate relationship that one can have to objects.
-Not that they come alive in him; it is he who lives with them.
-So I have erected on of his dwellings, with books at the building stones, before you, and now he is going to disappear inside, as is only fitting" [@benjamin_unpacking_1968, 67].

 ### 5.7 Home (a case study)